-From central Lombok all the way up north is where the island’s impressive nature is.
-Exploring this part, you are bound to come across loads of waterfalls and other attractions.
+From central Lombok, all the way up north is where the island’s impressive nature is.
+Exploring these interesting lands you are bound to come across loads of waterfalls and other attractions.

 Our day trip to Benang Stokel and Benang Kelambu

-We visited these waterfalls as a day trip from Mataram which is Lombok’s capital city.
-The drive from the city to Benang Stokel and Benang Kelambu is of about an hour.
-Next we made our way to Sapit, a small rural village 1 hour 40 minutes from Benang Stokel.
-Since we were in Lombok in late October which is the start of the rainy season (but nonetheless experienced no rain) the landscape at Sapit was dry.
-Our last stop was Tanjung Aan beach in south Lombok and watch sunset from Merese Hill.
+We were in Lombok in late October which is the start of the rainy season (but nonetheless experienced no rain) and the landscape at Sapit was still dry.
+Our last stop was Tanjung Aan beach in south Lombok and watch the sunset from Merese Hill.

-A day trip to Benang Stokel and Benang Kelambu can also be easily done from Kuta or Senggigi.
+A day trip to Benang Stokel and Benang Kelambu can also be done from Kuta or Senggigi.
 Both locations are just under 1 1/2 hours from the waterfalls.
-Another option is having your accommodation in Tetebatu which is a drive of 45 minutes to Benang Stokel.
+Another option is having your accommodation in a charming village named Tetebatu.
+The Benang waterfalls are an easy 45-minute ride.

 Getting to Benang Stokel and Benang Kelambu

-Rental cost of scooters in Lombok is between 60k IDR to 70k IDR (€3.88 – €4.52) per day.
+The rental cost of scooters in Lombok is between 60k IDR to 70k IDR (€3.88 – €4.52) per day.
 We think that this is the best way to get around Lombok and do everything at your own pace.
-Note that the condition of roads in Lombok are good.
+Note that the condition of roads in Lombok is mostly good.